 - Hair length, cleanliness, and styling of student's hair, including facial hair, shall conform to generally accepted business and professional standards.
 Team members involved in patient care must wear their hair pulled back and secured.
 Beards and mustaches should be clean and well groomed. - Cologne, perfume, or aftershave is not recommended in the patient care setting due to patient allergies and sensitivities. - Cosmetics should be used in moderation. - Nails should be well groomed, manicured and of short to medium length to facilitate patient care activities.
-Artificial fingernails are prohibited on rotations where direct patient care is involved as they have been linked to infectious disease transmission. - Jewelry and accessories should be non-distracting.
-Body piercing is permitted in ears only; no other visible body piercing is permitted. (e.g., tongue, nose, eyebrows, chin, lips). - Any tattoos of violent, inappropriate nature must be covered at all times and students must make a reasonable attempt to cover all other tattoos when in a professional setting length, non-denim tailored slacks, and appropriate tops and collared dress shirts).
+Artificial fingernails are prohibited on rotations where direct patient care is involved as they have been linked to infectious disease transmission. - Jewelry (including body piercings) and accessories should be non-distracting.
+Body piercing is permitted in ears only; no other visible body piercing is permitted. (e.g., tongue, nose, eyebrows, chin, lips). - Any tattoos of violent, inappropriate nature must be covered at all times and students must make a reasonable attempt to cover all other tattoos when in a professional setting

+Students are expected to wear appropriate professional dress for all professional laboratory activities.
+This includes a clean, neatly pressed, long-sleeved waist-length white lab coat with the Presbyterian College School of Pharmacy badge or student ID; closed-toe professional shoes; and clean, professionally styled clothing (i.e., dresses or skirts of medium length, non-denim tailored slacks, and appropriate tops and collared dress shirts).
 Neckties are required during professional occasions and events.
-While on introductory or advanced pharmacy practice experiences, students should adhere to the business casual attire requirement and wear their approved white lab coat, closed-toed professional shoes, and their PCSP student ID.
+While on introductory or advanced pharmacy practice experiences, students should adhere to the business casual attire requirement and wear their approved white lab coat, closed-toe professional shoes, and their PCSP student ID.
 When the experiential site has a more stringent dress code (for example: dress shirt, necktie, sport coat), students must comply with site requirements.
 Some sites may allow students to wear scrubs (site-issued or PCSP-approved); if so, students should discuss this policy with their preceptor before the rotation begins.

-Students are expected to wear appropriate professional dress for all professional laboratory activities.
-This includes a clean, neatly pressed, long-sleeved waist-length white lab coat with the Presbyterian College School of Pharmacy badge or student ID; closed-toed professional shoes; and clean, professionally styled clothing (i.e., dresses or skirts of medium